An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 If you want to share the Display in this way, remember that both text and Html print outputs appear sequentially down the Display (which can be scrolled), whereas the graphic outputs are positioned in the Display using their own absolute coordinate systems.

-The order in which the outputs are displayed (and therefore overwite) is:
+The order in which the outputs are displayed (and therefore overwrite) is:

 Block graphics